single-spa/single-spa.js.org/docs/starting-from-scratch.md

   });

   $stateProvider
     .state('root', {
       url: '/angularJS',
       template: '<root />',
     })

     .state('root.gifs', {
       url: '/gifs',
       template: '<gifs />',
     })
 });
 ```

-# Finished!
+## Finished!

 From the root directory run `yarn start` to check out your new single-spa project.

-Hopefully, this gives you a solid idea of how to build and implement micro frontends using single-spa.
-If you still have questions about how to use single-spa with your specific build, check out the migrating existing applications tutorials; [AngularJS](migrating-angularJS-tutorial.md) and [React](migrating-react-tutorial.md).
+We hope this tutorial gives you experience building and implementing micro frontends using single-spa.
+Review this guide periodically and use it as a reference in your projects.
+If you still have questions about how to use single-spa with your specific build, check out the migration tutorials: for [AngularJS](migrating-angularJS-tutorial.md) and [React](migrating-react-tutorial.md).

+As always, there is more to be learned.
+If you want to learn how to use single-spa with Angular, Vue, or other frameworks, checkout the [`single-spa-examples`](https://github.com/CanopyTax/single-spa-examples) repo.
+If you prefer a different build system other tha Webpack, check out the [`single-spa-portal-example`](https://github.com/me-12/single-spa-portal-example)  repo.
+Lastly, you may also want to study how to [separate applications](separating-applications.md) using single-spa.